Guided MRI Reconstruction via Schr\"odinger Bridge: Experiments

-The 3D k-space data were divided into 2D slices along the RO direction by applying the inverse Fourier transform in that direction.
-The first 25 and last 50 slices, which contained only background, were removed from the dataset.
-Then coil compression was applied to compress the data to 18 channels to reduce computational load \cite{zhang2013coil}.
-Zero-padding was applied to increase the image size to $256 \times 256$, facilitating network operations.
-The k-space data of T1 and T2-weighted image was retrospectively undersampled with net acceleration factors ($R$) of 11.2 and 14.4.
-The CAIPI undersampling scheme \cite{breuer2005controlled} was employed with a $48 \times 48$ k-space center fully sampled.
-The coil sensitivity maps were estimated using the fully sampled k-space center with the ESPIRiT algorithm \cite{uecker2014eSPIRiT}.
-We randomly selected 23 volunteers for the training dataset, consisting of 4163 matched image pairs, while the remaining 4 participants formed the test dataset, comprising 724 matched image pairs.
+The 3D k-space data were divided into 2D slices along the RO direction by applying the inverse Fourier transform.
+For both the brain and knee datasets, background-only slices were discarded—specifically, the first 25 and last 50 slices for the brain data, and the first and last 48 slices for the knee data.
+Then, coil compression was used to compress the data to 18 channels to reduce computational load \cite{zhang2013coil}.
+Zero-padding was applied to increase the image size to 256 $\times$ 256, facilitating network operations.
+In our experiments, the T1-weighted image served as guidance for reconstructing the corresponding T2-weighted image.
+During training, both T1- and T2-weighted images were fully sampled, whereas during testing, the guidance T1-weighted images remained fully sampled, and the T2-weighted images were retrospectively undersampled with net acceleration factors (R) of 11.2 and 14.4.
+Note that undersampling masks were defined on the zero-padded 256 $\times$ 256 k-space, and R was computed with respect to this size.
+For the brain dataset, 23 volunteers were randomly selected for the training set, yielding 4163 matched image pairs, while the remaining 6 volunteers formed the test set, comprising 1086 matched image pairs.
+For the knee dataset, 10 volunteers were randomly selected for the training set, yielding 1600 matched image pairs, while the remaining 3 volunteers formed the test set, comprising 480 matched image pairs.